pippinbarr/cart253/outline.md

 * In-class Challenges x 9 (pass/fail, 1% each, totalling 9%)
 * Prototyping Assignments x 9 (7% each, totalling 63%)
-    * Three prototypes
-    * One reflective journal entry
+    * Three prototypes and one reflective journal entry per assignment
 * Polish Prototype x 1 (20%)
     * One prototype with reflective journal entry (15%)
     * Polish Presentation in class (5%)